"Holding Court" John A. Macdonald Statue

 Tearing down Statues is not Reconciliation

-by Dylan Gagnon, about 4 years ago
+by Dylan Gagnon, over 5 years ago

 Sir John A. Macdonald's actions aren't acceptable to us today and emphasis should be placed on learning about his role in the creation of residential schools and the hardship he brought upon Indigenous communities, in addition to the role he played in founding Canada.